RayHightower/RayHightower.com/_posts/2016-01-04-how-to-make-lunrjs-jekyll-work-together.markdown

 Here are the _gotchas_ that I encountered while getting lunr.js to work.
 Hope this saves you time:

 * The biggest _gotcha_ for me: Figuring out how all of the lunr.js pieces fit together.
 Some of the steps seem non-sensical until the "why" behind each step is known.
-That's why the beginning of this article spends so much time describing the big picture.
+That's why the beginning of this article addresses the big picture.
 Once the big picture is clear, everything else falls into place.

-* The lunr.js documentation that I found shows how to build search data from blog posts, but not from the other pages on the site.
-I wanted to include [About](/about/), [Speaking](/speaking/), and [If](/if-rudyard-kipling/) in my results.
+* The lunr.js examples that I found show how to point `search_data.json` toward blog posts, but not the other pages on the site.
+I need to include [About](/about/), [Speaking](/speaking/), and [If](/if-rudyard-kipling/) in my results.
 I hacked a solution in [`/search_data.json`](https://raw.githubusercontent.com/RayHightower/rayhightower.github.io/master/search_data.json).
-It works for now, but I'm sure there's a better way.
+The hack works for now, but I'm sure there's a better way.

-* The lunr.js engine appeared to ignore some results, until I dug deper into the problem.
-For example, searching for the term "Cape Town" initally produced zero results, even though the term exists on the [Speaking](/speaking) page.
+* The lunr.js engine appeared to ignore some results until I dug deper into the problem.
+For example, searching for the term "Cape Town" initially produced zero results, even though the term exists on the [Speaking](/speaking) page.
 To solve the problem, I cheated: I added a space after "Rubyfuza" and before `<br/>` on the Speaking page.
 This solution feels like a hack to me.
 If you know of a cleaner way, feel free to mention it in the comments below.

 ### Acknowledgements